Roadmap to Reopening

 Watch the Webinar

 It is important to note that these plans are subject to change based on public health conditions.
 Nevertheless, we are pleased with our community’s commitment to our collective health and safety.
 Because of your diligence, we have achieved the levels of herd immunity necessary to re-engage with each other in pursuit of lives of meaning and purpose.

 Should you have any questions, please feel free to contact email@example.com.

 What You Need to Know

-Weekly surveillance testing of a random selection of Trinity students, faculty, and staff.
-This will end in May and instead testing will be on an as-needed or by-request basis for the summer months.
+Weekly surveillance testing of a random selection of unvaccinated Trinity students, faculty, and staff.
+On-demand testing at the campus COVID-19 clinic will be available for all.

 If you have questions about Trinity’s response or plans as related to COVID-19, please contact us at email@example.com.

 Potential indicators of the need to change the operating level (to a more or less restrictive level) include several San Antonio community and campus considerations, including but not limited to: